Turkman Gate violence: Six more held, total arrests now stands at 11 | Law-Order

 Turkman Gate violence: Six more held, total arrests now stands at 11

-A day after a court-ordered anti-encroachment drive triggered clashes and stone-pelting in central Delhis Turkman Gate area, six more arrests have been made in connection with the violence, which left police personnel injured.The total number of arrests made in the matter now stands at 11, including the apprehension of a juvenile.We have arrested six more people.
+A day after a court-ordered anti-encroachment drive triggered clashes and stone-pelting in central Delhis Turkman Gate area, six more arrests have been made in connection with the violence, which left police personnel injured.The total number of arrests made in the matter now stands at 11, including the apprehension of a juvenile.Those arrested on Thursday have been identified as, Afaan, Adil, Shahnawaz, Hamza, Atharr and Ubed, all are residents of the Turkman Gate area.We have arrested six more people.

 - Country: